Allocareproctus tanix

 ray-finned fishes belonging to the family Liparidae, the snailfishes.

 These fish are found in the North Pacific Ocean in the Eastern and central Aleutian Islands.

 Size

 This species reaches a length of 7.8 cm.

 Etymology

-The fishes name is an Aleut word meaning forehead, referring to absence of nasal papillae on its pale head.
+The fish's name is an Aleut word meaning "forehead", referring to the absence of nasal papillae on its pale head.
 The species is endemic to the Aleutian Islands, hence the use of a local language.